Azure-Samples/streaming-at-scale/eventhubs-streamanalytics-eventhubs/tools/README.md

 	3. Add a policy with appropriate permissions(Listen or Manage).
 	4. Click on added policy.

+Hints:While running this sample, You should have an existing Azure Stream Analytics configuration(a producer sends events) that publishes events to this event hub.

 Run the following command.
 ```bash
 git clone https://github.com/Azure-Samples/streaming-at-scale.git